Caryio/Selenium-in-Docker/README.md

 # Web Automation Testing with Selenium & Docker

-This project demonstrates how to use Selenium with Docker to perform automated testing on a web application.
-The project includes login, registration, and password change test cases, all written in Python using the Pytest framework.
+This project uses Selenium with Docker to manage automated testing on a web app.
+The project includes several test cases demo, all written in Python using the Pytest framework.

 ## Project Structure
 ```